Trinidad Huerta: Back in Europe

-In 1826, he emigrated to Havana, Cuba, and in 1827, he returned to London, where he began to associate with the aristocracy.
-There, he played with the leading concert artists of the time, such as Johann Baptist Cramer, Ignaz Moscheles, Franz Liszt, Nicolas Mori, and Charles-Auguste de Bériot.
-He also performed accompanied by the English singer Catherine Stephens.
+In 1826, he emigrated to Havana, Cuba, but returned to London the following year, where he began to associate with aristocratic musical circles.
+There, he played with some of the leading musicians of the time, such as Johann Baptist Cramer, Ignaz Moscheles, Franz Liszt, Nicolas Mori, and Charles-Auguste de Bériot.
+He also did a performance accompanied by English singer Catherine Stephens.

 In November 1828, claiming to be single, he married Angiolina Panormo, daughter of the famous English luthier Louis Panormo.

-In January 1831, Huerta arrived in Paris, just six months after the coronation of Louis Philippe I. Initially, things did not go well for him here, as the country was socially agitated.
+In January 1831, Huerta arrived in Paris, just six months after the July Revolution and the coronation of Louis Philippe I. Initially, things did not go well for him here, as the country was socially agitated.
 However, thanks to the help of the composer Gioachino Rossini, he gave two concerts.
 Between the end of 1831 and the beginning of 1832, he established himself in the circle of Antoine Fontaney, through whom he met and played for Honoré de Balzac and Delphine Gay.
 Shortly thereafter, Gay would dedicate an improvised poem to him.
-Huerta remained in Paris giving concerts, in which Franz Liszt and Frédéric Chopin participated.
+Huerta remained in Paris, giving concerts for the next three years and participating in performances given by Franz Liszt and Frédéric Chopin.

 In 1834, he was back in Spain and resided in Barcelona, Valencia, and Madrid.
-From June 1838, he was again in England, giving concerts in London, Manchester, Liverpool, and Dublin.
-In 1840, he was back in Paris.
-Hector Berlioz published a laudatory review of one of his concerts in Le Journal des débats.
-He subsequently returned to Spain and gave concerts in Madrid, Tortosa, Barcelona, Seville, and Cádiz.
+From June 1838, he was again in England giving concerts in London, Manchester, Liverpool, and Dublin.
+One of his concerts played in 1840 in Paris was positively reviewed by Hector Berlioz published in Le Journal des débats.
+The same year, he returned to Spain and gave concerts in Madrid, Tortosa, Barcelona, Seville, and Cádiz.

-Between the end of 1843 and the middle of 1844, he gave some concerts in Brussels, with a small audience and his popularity in decline.
+Between the end of 1843 and the middle of 1844, he gave several concerts in Brussels, with a small audience and his popularity in decline.
 In 1845, Julián Arcas decided to become a concert artist after attending one of Huerta's concerts in Málaga.
 At the end of May 1846, he began a long series of concerts throughout northern Spain.
+In 1847, he played for Queen Isabella II, who awarded him the Order of Charles III and a sum of 8,000 reales.
 In January 1848, news began to appear claiming that Huerta had died.
 However, records of new concerts exist.
-In 1854, he played for the queen of Portugal.
+In 1854, he played for the king of Portugal Ferdinand II.